 Martyn Tyrell was a younger son of House Tyrell during the early reign of King Jaehaerys I Targaryen.
 He was married to the clever Florence Fossoway.

-Martyn was a young man when he became the Lord of Highgarden.
+Martyn was a young man when his lord father passed away.
 Lord Manfryd Redwyne believed Martyn to be a dolt, though Septon Barth favored him as young and eager, but could not vouch for his wits.

 Martyn—aided and abetted by his clever wife—proved almost as able as Rego, the so-called Lord of Air, had been as master of coin.
 This made the Seven Kingdoms prosperous and allowed King Jaehaerys I Targaryen to expand his project of roads, creating the roseroad, the ocean road, the river road, and the goldroad once the kingsroad was completed.

 Martyn Tyrell was the younger son of Lord Bertrand Tyrell.
 Through his father, he also had several unruly bastard half-brothers.